kubernetes-sigs/ibm-vpc-block-csi-driver/README.md

    Create an image pull secret in your cluster

+   1. ibmcloud login to the target region

+   2. Run - ibmcloud cr region-set global

+   3. Run - ibmcloud cr login

+   4. Run - ibmcloud ks cluster config --cluster \<cluster-name\> admin

-   1. Review and retrieve the following values for your image pull secret.
+   5. Review and retrieve the following values for your image pull secret.

       `<docker-username>` - Enter the string: `iamapikey`.